 A Brief History

 Wendigo Lake began operation in 1971 as a directly funded alternative program for youth in conflict with the law and has been in continuous operation ever since.
 Wendigo Lake Expeditions, Inc., (WLE) was created as an Ontario for-profit corporation in 1998 by a few key members of the Project D.A.R.E. staff community in response to an announcement by the Government of Ontario of its intention to privatize the operation of the Project D.A.R.E. program.
-WLE won the contract to operate the Project D.A.R.E. program and has been responsible for its operation since July, 2000, which currently operates as one 10-bed open-custody program for male youth licensed by the Ministry of Children and Youth Services.
+WLE won the contract to operate the Project D.A.R.E. program and has been responsible for its operation since July, 2000, which currently operates as one 10-bed open-custody program for male youth licensed by the Ministry of Children, Community and Social Services.

 Since 2000, WLE has implemented a series of program enhancements including a therapeutic program manual, increased levels of direct service staff, developed a residential adventure therapy program for male youth-at-risk (i.e., REACH), employed Masters-level therapists to support its programs and curriculum, achieved accreditation by the Association for Experiential Education and the Ontario Camps Association, launched ongoing outcome program evaluation, and expanded program offerings to schools, colleges, universities, and other children’s services across Ontario (i.e., ACHIEVE Programs).
 Notably, WLE submits quantitative data to the Outdoor Behavioral Healthcare Research Cooperative comprising seven industry-leading researchers that are advancing the validity, reliability, and credibility of adventure therapy.